expectedtodie/expectedtodie/_posts/2022-06-19-expectedtodie-part5.md

 8: Do not rely solely on doctors.
 Take control of your own healthcare.

-9: When you know surgery is not going to help and make your quality of life worse, do not do it, even if the doctor says you should.
+9: It is important as a cancer patient to have something in the future to work towards, despite the cancer

 ---